 - Containerize a Flask application by using Docker and deploy it to the IBM Cloud Kubernetes Service.

-In order to complete this tutorial, you’ll need the following prerequisites:
+To complete this tutorial, you need the following prerequisites:

 It should take around 45 minutes to complete this tutorial.

 - Sign in to your IBM Cloud Dashboard.

 - Click Create Cluster.

 - Select the Region where you want to deploy the cluster, type in a name for your cluster, then click Create Cluster.